storj/docs/app/(docs)/object-mount/linux/getting-started/configuration-modes/page.md

 ---
 ## Overview

-Each time you set up Object Mount in a new compute environment, you will need to assess the requirements of your workloads and your end goals.

-By default, Object Mount is configured for core object storage access in a LAN setting.
-If you have one of the following specialized use cases, follow the relevant quick start guide:

-- High-performance attached storage upgrade (EFS upgrade): [Object Mount Fusion](../getting-started/object-mount-fusion)
-- Strict POSIX-controlled access to object storage: [Enforced Posix Access](../getting-started/enforced-posix-access)

 ### Which mode is for me?

 When configuring Object Mount, it is important to understand the needs of the tools and workloads you wish to run.